Magnetic Polarisability of Octet Baryons via Lattice QCD: Comparison to other predictions

 \section{Comparison to other predictions}

-The Particle Data Group~\cite{PDG2022} quotes values for the magnetic polarisability of the proton and neutron.
+The Particle Data Group~\cite{PDG2022} quotes values for the magnetic polarizability of the proton and neutron.
 The values

 are aggregated from a number of Compton scattering experiments.
-The quark model prediction that the neutron should have larger polarisability than the neutron is observed in the central values, though the large uncertainty of the neutron measurement precludes a definitive statement.
-Our final lattice QCD values reported in \autoref{tab:chiralextrapolation:extrapolatedresults} compare favourably with the PDG values.
-Figure \ref{fig:nucleon-comp-plot} shows the our chiral extrapolation in comparison to the PDG values and individual experiments for the proton~\cite{PDG2022,Pasquini:2019nnx,MacGibbon:1995in,Blanpied:2001ae,McGovern:2012ew,deLeon:2001dnx,Beane:2002wn,Griesshammer:2015ahu} and neutron~\cite{PDG2022,Kossert:2002jc,Kossert:2002ws,COMPTONMAX-lab:2014cve,Griesshammer:2012we,Griesshammer:2015ahu}.
+The quark model prediction that the neutron should have larger polarizability than the neutron is observed in the central values, though the large uncertainty of the neutron measurement precludes a definitive statement.
+Our final lattice QCD values reported in \autoref{tab:chiralextrapolation:extrapolatedresults} compare favorably with the PDG values.
+Figure \ref{fig:nucleon-comp-plot} shows our chiral extrapolation in comparison to experimental measurements and theory-based analyses for the proton~\cite{PDG2022,Pasquini:2019nnx,MacGibbon:1995in,Blanpied:2001ae,McGovern:2012ew,deLeon:2001dnx,Beane:2002wn,Griesshammer:2015ahu} and neutron~\cite{PDG2022,Kossert:2002jc,Kossert:2002ws,COMPTONMAX-lab:2014cve,Griesshammer:2012we,Griesshammer:2015ahu}.

 It is also interesting to place our results in the context of previous lattice QCD studies.
 Here we discuss the results of three works~\cite{Lee:2006:polarisability,Chang:2015:polarisability,bignell2020nucleon}.
 We first note that Refs.~\cite{Lee:2006:polarisability} and \cite{Chang:2015:polarisability} were carried out in the quenched approximation.
-In addition, Refs.~\cite{Lee:2006:polarisability} and \cite{Chang:2015:polarisability} did not use a background-field corrected clover action to remove the additive mass renormalisation associated with the Wilson term when a background field is applied~\cite{bignell:2019:cloverpion}.
+In addition, Refs.~\cite{Lee:2006:polarisability} and \cite{Chang:2015:polarisability} did not use a background-field-corrected clover action to remove the additive mass renormalization associated with the Wilson term when a background field is applied~\cite{bignell:2019:cloverpion}.

-In the early work of Ref.~\cite{Lee:2006:polarisability} the magnetic polarisabilities of all octet baryons were determined at a range of relatively heavy pion masses.
+In the early work of Ref.~\cite{Lee:2006:polarisability} the magnetic polarizabilities of all octet baryons were determined at a range of relatively heavy pion masses.
 In that work, the Landau term was not considered.
-However, we find the energy shift associated with the Landau term to be of similar magnitude to the total energy shift and therefore we do not compare with their results for charged baryons.
-Accounting for their different definition of the magnetic polarisability, we divide their results by $4\pi$ and compare the \cascadez and neutron magnetic polarisabilities.
+However, we find the energy shift associated with the Landau term to be of similar magnitude to the total energy shift, therefore we do not compare with their results for charged baryons.
+Accounting for their different definition of the magnetic polarizability, we divide their results by $4\pi$ and compare the \cascadez and neutron magnetic polarizabilities.
 We find our results for \cascadez to be much larger than that reported in Ref.~\cite{Lee:2006:polarisability}, approaching a factor of 3.
 Our results for the neutron at the lightest quark mass considered in Ref.~\cite{Lee:2006:polarisability} are 60\% larger.